 This article is specifically meant to help clients better understand how Overpass handles weekly agent compensation.
 If you are using Overpass as a contractor, please visit Contractors' Guide to Status-Based Billing instead.

 Overpass makes compensating your team straightforward with our "status-based" system.
-In simplest terms, this means that we track what contractors are doing when they're logged into the site (their "status"), and invoice you accordingly.
-When logged in, the current status appears in the upper right corner.
+In simplest terms, this means that we track what contractors are doing when they're logged into our site, and invoice you accordingly.

-For the most part, these statuses update automatically, based on how the contractor is currently using the site.
+For the most part, these statuses update automatically, based on the contractor's activity.
 However, there are a few secondary statuses which can be changed manually by the contractor.
 Learning these differences will help you better understand your weekly invoices.

-This status is automatically shown when a contractor is actively engaged in an outbound or inbound call.
+The status On Call is automatically shown when a contractor is actively engaged in an outbound or inbound call.
 Time spent On Call is billed at the contractor's hourly rate.

 Before each call, the contractor will review the details and history of the specific person they're about to speak with.
 This period is called In Review, and is also billed at the contractor's standard hourly rate.